 - Criteria-based admission policy requires a 3.5 or higher grade point average and proficiency in reading and math on state standardized assessments.

-- Freshman Residency Program – Freshman students have the opportunity to start school earlier than their peers in order to receive pertinent instruction and academic support prior to starting the school year.
+- Freshmen Residency Program – Freshman students have the opportunity to start school earlier than their peers in order to receive pertinent instruction and academic support prior to starting the school year.

 Student Engagement and Activities

 Northeast Ohio Medical Health Professions Affinity Community